 Our syllabus for the period September to December 2020 is on the calendar page but if you wish any further information please get in touch.
 We are still here.

-Carnoustie Photo Group was formed in 2000, by an enthusiastic group of Angus photographers.
+Carnoustie Photo Group was formed in 2000, by an enthusiastic group of Angus photographers with one common call:

-All the other local Clubs were more settled into competitions, and winners (and therefore losers), and the Carnoustie Photo Group felt that here was more to Photography, and Life, than that.
+Other clubs were more settled into competitions, with winners (and therefore losers), but Carnoustie Photo Group felt that there was a better approach to Photography.

-From September to May the Club has fortnightly official meetings, every second Thursday, at the Leisure centre, Links Parade, Carnoustie, DD7 7JB.
+From September to May the Club has fortnightly official meetings, every second Thursday (with ‘inbetween’ nights on the other Thursdays), at the Royal British Legion club, 88 Dundee street, Carnoustie.
+The room is open from 7.00pm with an aim to start at 7.15pm.
 These meetings are a mix of Presentations, Assignment Nights, Speakers, and Members Nights….where the members take turns to either show their own images, invite a guest speaker, or arrange a night out.
-The Club is based on everyone doing their fair share, and so no-one has it all to do, very much a Collective Club.
-The unofficial nights take place on the inbetweeny Thursdays, and are the chance for workshops, smaller sub-groups, more targeted learning, and anything else that comes up.
+The Club is based on everyone doing their fair share, and so no-one has it all to do, very much a Collective effort.
+The unofficial nights take place on the ‘inbetween’ Thursdays, and are the chance for workshops, smaller sub-groups, more targeted learning, and anything else that comes up.

 There is a broad range of abilities, tastes, and styles within the membership and new members are most welcome, whatever their level.

-The Club has a rolling Exhibition in the Carnoustie Health Centre, which gets updated quarterly; an annual Exhibition in Carnoustie Library which travels to Arbroath Library; and is an active participant in the Carnoustie Gala, where Doug’s tablet and dumpling are famous.
+The Club has a rolling Exhibition in the Carnoustie Health Centre, an annual Exhibition in Carnoustie Library which travels to Arbroath Library; and is an active participant in the Carnoustie Gala, where Doug’s tablet and dumpling are famous.

 Members to bring in a print on the night, on any theme, for open discussion with that evenings external assessor.